skymandr/Teulu/README.md

 ### Spring
 Gather food, avoid predators, make a nest, and bring food to your family!

-### Spring
+### Summer
-Gather food, avoid predators, bring food to your family, and enjoy the sun!
+Gather food, avoid predators, bring your family to food, and enjoy the sun!
+Don't forget to hydrate!

 ## Controls